nldlabs/nlddoc/docs/Guide/icons.md

 # Using Icons for Logo and Favicon

-nlddoc supports both image files and [Lucide icons](https://lucide.dev) for your site's logo and favicon.
+fastdocs supports both image files and [Lucide icons](https://lucide.dev) for your site's logo and favicon.
 Icons provide a lightweight, scalable alternative to image files.

 ## Quick Start with Icons